andrew/ultimate-awesome/README.md

 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
 - [awesome-foundation-model-ros](https://github.com/ycheng517/awesome-foundation-model-ros) - A collection ROS projects utilizing foundation models.
+- [awesome-activation-engineering](https://github.com/ZFancy/awesome-activation-engineering) - A curated list of resources for activation engineering .
 - [awesome-seeds](https://github.com/88250/awesome-seeds) - 🌱 发现新鲜有趣的小型开源项目，欢迎投稿！.
 - [awesome-hexo-theme](https://github.com/Ailln/awesome-hexo-theme) - 🌟排名前 10 的 Hexo 主题 | Top 10 Hexo theme.
 - [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.